phpmyadmin/phpmyadmin/docs/transformations.rst

 ++++++++++++

-To enable transformations, you have to set up the ``column_info`` table and the proper directives.
+To enable transformations, you have to set up the ``column_info`` table and the proper configuration directives.
 Please see the :ref:`config` on how to do so.

 phpMyAdmin has two different types of transformations: browser display transformations, which affect only how the data is shown when browsing